interstar/cardigan-bay/README.md

 Project ThoughtStorms is the code behind ThoughtStorms Wiki.
 The last version was the custom engine I wrote back in 2016 using Python.

 CardiganBay is, indeed, intended as the new engine to sit behind ThoughtStorms wiki.
 However it is not quite ready nor an exact clone.
-So ThoughtStorms is still running on that Python server at the moment.
+So ThoughtStorms is still running on that Python server **at the moment**.

 The plan is, though, that at some point, in the not too distant future, I'll move ThoughtStorms to this new wiki engine.
 At which point I don't plan to do any further work on that Python code-base nor on the Python libraries that underpin it.